warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 the maximal angle of opening of the wavevectors) is the maximal numerical aperture of the Koehler illumination setup, and :math:`N_r` correspond to the number of discretization steps in the radial direction.
-This choice of wavevectors correspond to a standard discretization of a circular aperture in the transverse plane, which can be interactively visualized by adjusting the sliders for :math:`N_r` and :math:`\mathrm{NA}`.
+This choice of wavevectors correspond to a standard discretization of a circular aperture in the transverse plane, which can be interactively visualized below by adjusting the sliders for :math:`N_r` and :math:`\mathrm{NA}`.

 .. raw:: html